vaadin/vaadin-flow-karaf-example/starter/README.md

 here is enabling WS on pure OSGi container.
 It works on hybrid OSGi container which allows to deploy WARs (like Karaf) but this is exactly the same as for plain web server.
 It's not clear what needs to be done to enable WS for a pure OSGi container.

-## Deploying Vaadin specific bundles to an OSGi container

-Vaadin application generally contains dependencies to other bundles: e.g. Vaadin components like `Button`, `TextField` , etc. Every Vaadin component is based on a Web Component which is represented by frontend resources.
-All frontend resources are built into a bundle along with Vaadin WAB.
-As a result:
-- any Vaadin component bundle update is possible only within the same minor version, so that the Web Component version stays the same (and only Java code is updated).
-We don't recommend updating any version over a minor for Flow or the web component Flow integrations (even though it's not prevented anyhow at the moment).
-- Updating any bundle that has frontend resources requires that the frontend build goal `build-frontend` is run and the WAB is redeployed to get the static frontend bundle updated.